Soft Chocolate Chip Cookies (VIDEO)

 Soft Chocolate Chip Cookies Recipe

-Add 2 eggs, one at a time, beating well with each addition, then stir in 2 tsp of vanilla.
+Add 2 eggs, one at a time, beating well with each addition, scraping down the bowl as needed, then beat in 2 tsp of vanilla.

-In a separate bowl, combine 3 cups of flour, 2 tsp of baking powder and 1/2 tsp of salt and beat into the batter in thirds just until incorporated.
+In a separate bowl, combine 3 cups of flour, 1 tsp salt, and 1 tsp of baking soda (sifted to eliminate lumps).
+Add the flour mixture to the creamed butter in thirds, mixing to incorporate with each addition.
 Fold in 2 cups of chocolate chips.

-Use an ice cream scoop to get even balls of dough, scraping against the side of the bowl to get a flat base.
-Place scoops of dough onto baking sheet about 2 inches apart.
-Mine fit onto 2 cookie sheets and made 21 cookies.
-Stud tops of cookie balls with a few extra chocolate chips if desired.
+Use an ice cream scoop to get even balls of dough (3 Tbsp each).
+Place scoops of dough onto lined baking sheet about 2 inches apart.
+Mine fit onto 3 cookie sheets and made 26 cookies.
+Roll balls lightly with your hands then stud tops of cookie balls with reserved chocolate chips.
+Bake right away or cover and refrigerate until ready to bake.

-Bake one cookie sheet at a time for 12-15 min at 350˚F, until edges are just turning light golden brown.
+Bake one cookie sheet at a time for 12-15 min at 350˚F (we bake 12 minutes), until edges are just turning golden.
 The tops should still look under-baked.
 Allow cookies to cool on the baking sheet 5 min then transfer to a rack to cool.

-To measure flour correctly, spoon it into a dry ingredients measuring cup and level the top.
-Do not dip a measuring cup directly into the flour bin or you can compact it and get up to 25% more flour.
+*To measure flour correctly, fluff the flour with a spoon then spoon it into a dry ingredient measuring cup and level the top.
+Do not dip a measuring cup directly into the flour bin or you can compact it and get up to 25% more flour and your cookies won't spread correctly.

 If you make this recipe, I’d love to see pics of your creations on Instagram, Facebook and Twitter!
 Hashtag them #natashaskitchen